mariugul/LED-Cube-Code/docs/README.md

 To use the Arduino IDE, read on.

 #### Development Board
-There has been no actual "Arduino Code" written.
-Keep in mind that "Arduino Code" is merely a C++ class.
-Most of the code that you write on an Arduino is usually merely C code anyway, so there isn't going to be a huge difference.
 Look at the Arduino board as a development board for the Atmega328.
 This board has a crystal, USB port and a programmer, among other things.
 So if you were going to buy a standalone Atmega328 instead, you would have to buy all these parts and connect them somehow.
 Luckily, you don't need that!

 #### Bootloader
 The Arduino board has another advantage, the Atmega328 on it comes with a bootloader.
 This means that there exists a tiny program on the chip that can easily upload code from your computer with a USB cable.
 It's not that easy with standalone chips.
 This is a very convenient thing that is going to be exploited in this project.